3 days EMT/COGENE-E

-- Boiler Feed Water (BFW) preparation: required quality for BFW, description of the physical and chemical required treatments.
+- Boiler Feed Water (BFW) quality, description of the physical and chemical required treatments.

 - Description of conventional boilers and waste heat boilers: water circuit, steam circuit, fuel circuits.

-- Main process control loops: boiler feed water, pressure and temperature of produced steam, combustion, flue gas circulation draft.
+- Main process control loops: boiler feed water, pressure and steam temperature, combustion, flue gas circulation draft.

 - Steam as a heating medium and mechanical driving fluid.

 - Steam pressure level requirements, depending on the end-use.
 Steam network balancing.